Bvngee/bvngee.com/src/content/blog/non-native-docker-images-qemu-binfmt.md

 boot.binfmt.preferStaticEmulators = true;
 ```

+# Conclusion

+In this post I (attempted to) explain the process of using QEMU user mode
+emulation and binfmt_misc registrations to automagically build non-native docker
+images.
+I hope you learned something!
+Feel free to bother me with questions,
+comments, or corrections.

-The end!
-Hope you learned something.
-Here are some resources I used:
+Here are some of the resources I used:

 -   https://lwn.net/Articles/679309/
 -   https://dbhi.github.io/qus/context.html